faircloth-lab/phyluce/docs/uce-processing.rst

     locus.

-    If you are using a custom probe file, then you will either need to ensure that your naming scheem conforms to this approach **OR** you will need to input a different regular expression to convert the probe names to locus names using the ``--regex`` flag.
+    If you are using a custom probe file, then you will either need to ensure that your naming scheme conforms to this approach **OR** you will need to input a different regular expression to convert the probe names to locus names using the ``--regex`` flag.